HwWobbe/Wip-Main/README.md

               - in Novice ( a first Levels of Expertise ) terms
     - this should be driven by OnTheList via CurbSide, with embedded AI and YouTudbe Context sensitive Help
 - to maintain a GoalsH focus
-  - ensure Bots can correctly pick the most productive components that will fit into the next available timePeriod
+  - ensure Bots can correctly pick the most productive components that will fit into the next available timePeriod.
     -

 - try https://gist.github.com/HwWobbe/7a4d8d176befab700cd1271172b55f6b